JetBrains/teamcity-documentation/topics/common-problems.md

 #### TeamCity displays ???? instead of national symbols

-If you want to allow your local characters in texts in TeamCity (e.g. VCS messages, test names, user names, etc.), you need to migrate to a database with the appropriate character set.
+If you want to allow your local characters in texts in TeamCity (for example, VCS messages, test names, user names), you need to migrate to a database with the appropriate character set.

 #### "Unique key violations" or "Duplicates found" error on restore from backup